adamfowlerit/msportals.io/training.md

 Example: 'AZ-900: Microsoft Azure Fundamentals' exam will give you the 'Microsoft Certified: Azure Fundamentals' certification.
 Occasionally an exam will have a prerequisite of one or more exams, and this is clearly visible on the Certification page that aligns with the exam.

-Suggested approach: Start with deciding which Certification you want to aim for.
-The 'Certification Poster' can be good to visualise this.
-Look at the exam(s) required for the certification.
-Have a look at the 'Study Guide' for the exam which covers what makes up the exam and other details.
-Take a 'Practise Assessment' if you feel you know the topic already and want to check before taking an exam.
-If you fail that, work your way through the 'Course' which is self paced.
-When ready, book the exam through the 'Exam' link and use the 'Schedule Exam' button.
-If you've never done a Microsoft exam before, get a feel for how it will look using the 'Exam Sandbox'.
-For a more detailed overview of getting ready for you first exam, read ['Take Your First Microsoft Exam!'](https://www.adamfowlerit.com/2024/10/take-your-first-microsoft-exam/).

-For other training options, check the last section here 'Other Training Resources'.

 {% include portal.html portal="training" %}